rodrigo0345/Weather-app/README.md

 npm install
 ```

-To create a production build:
+To create and demo a production build:

 ```sh
 npm run build-prod